88th New York Infantry Regiment: 1861

 The regiment was mustered into service in the autumn of 1861 at Fort Schuyler in New York when the government approved the commissioning of an Irish Brigade.
 Its men were gathered in the states of New York and New Jersey from the various Irish masses of those states.

 In the beginning, the 88th was not one regiment, but two.
-One regiment was originally the 2nd New York Infantry, the other, the 4th, respectively under command of a Colonel Baker and Colonel Thomas F. Meagher, future commander of the entire brigade.
+One regiment was originally the 2nd New York Infantry, the other, the 4th, respectively under the command of Colonel Baker and Colonel Thomas F. Meagher, future commander of the entire brigade.
 The two colonels finally reached an agreement that the two regiments should be combined into one.

 When the issue arose of what number the regiment would be given, many arguments began over it.
 The men eventually settled on the number 88, in honor of the British Army's 88th Connaught Rangers, a unit composed of Irishmen, also where many of the now American troops received their training.

 In December of that year, the unit left Fort Schuyler for Virginia.
 At the time of departure, the unit contained 880 men and officers.
 Once in Virginia, they made camp for the winter until the next year.

 1862

 In 1862, the 88th officially joined the Army of the Potomac and fought in the Seven Days Battles, Antietam, and Fredericksburg.
+On December 15, 1862, the 88th received their specially made “Irish Colors” shortly after the Battle of Fredericksburg, Virginia.
+The green regimental flag was produced especially for the Irish Brigades by Tiffany & Co.